MartianColonist/POSEIDON/docs/content/installation.rst

    pip install .

 And that, splendidly, is all there is to it.
 Onwards to the tutorials!

+The best place to begin is the quick start guide `"Generating Transmission Spectra" <notebooks/transmission_basic.html>`_